tiffzny/tiffzny.github.io/baby-shower.md

 To Canada, you can ship directly to my home (Dartmouth, NS).

-In order to not publish our addresses on the public internet... reach out to me or Blair, my Dad (Jason), my Mom (Kris), or my cousin Ashlee via various means to get specific addresses if you need! ❤️
+In order to not publish our addresses on the public internet... reach out to Tiffany or Blair, my Dad (Jason), my Mom (Kris), or my cousin Ashlee via various means to get specific addresses if you need! ❤️

 ## It looks like you're missing some items on your registry...
 What do you already have?